 There is a subtle, but important difference!
 What makes a difference is switching the side of the string end, after making the first half knot.

 The reef knot is ideal for finishing off clear elastic cords and for securing the ends of decorative knotting in macrame.

-- Start by making a half knot, proceed making a second half knot but bring the left-hand end under the right end
+- Start by making a half knot, proceed to make a second half knot but bring the left-hand end under the right end

-- Bring the right end down behind left end, and then up through the front.
+- Bring the right end down behind the left end, and then up through the front.

 Hopefully, you will find a way to incorporate these basic jewelry knots into your jewelry-making routine.
-By working on these basics, you will make a good step towards more advanced knots and higher-quality jewelry.
+Working on these basics will make a good step towards more advanced knots and higher-quality jewelry.

 Comment your questions below or suggestions for the next jewelry-making article.
 You can always contact us if you find it easier!